 Please note below the important steps in this rigorous and competitive program.
 Successful completion of each step is required for continuation to the next step.
 Stated in another way, each step is conditional on successful completion of the prior step.
 If you complete all of these steps successfully you will be eligible to write the Alberta College of Paramedics exam.

-- Deposit – You must submit a $750.00 deposit to Prairie College, non-refundable after May 1, to ensure a seat in the required EMR pre-requisite courses offered in the fall semester.
+- Deposit – You must submit a $750.00 deposit to Prairie College, non-refundable after May 1, to ensure a seat in the required FMR pre-requisite courses offered in the fall semester.

-- Emergency Medical Responder (EMR) – You will need to successfully complete the EMR course that begins in January.
+- First Medical Responder (FMR) – You will need to successfully complete the FMR course that begins in January.